greenboxal/doggohub/doc/administration/operations/sidekiq_job_throttling.md

 queue_limit = (factor * Sidekiq.options[:concurrency]).ceil
 ```

-After enabling the job throttling, you will need to restart your GitLab
+After enabling the job throttling, you will need to restart your DoggoHub
 instance, in order for the changes to take effect.